vestrel00/contacts-android/README.md

 Add Field type to Cursors, update CursorFactory and ContentResolverExtensions Add Field type to Mappers, update EntityMapperFactory Add Field type to Operations
+(Will need separate Options Fields, Cursors, Mappers, and Operations for each table; Contacts, RawContacts, Data)

 1. Add type info to orderBy for compilation checks in queries instead of runtime.